This Too Shall Pass

 5. Know that everything changes

-For example, in the financial world, either the market will right itself eventually, or it will collapse and a new financial order will take over.
+In the financial world, either the market will right itself, or it will collapse and a new financial order will take over.
 Position yourself to succeed whichever happens.
 If the market recovers, you will have learnt an important lesson about economic cycles.
 If a new type of market emerges, learn as much about the new rules as you can to get a headstart in the game.

 Just wait.